 Daily or weekly offerings nourish and empower the ancestors.
 A simple rule is that the more we interact and work with them (i.e. asking for help or guidance), the more we should feed them.
 The best offerings will be those that they enjoyed while living or that the spirits ask for themselves.

 Depending on who we ask or what we read there are numerous rules regarding what is acceptable and what is not.
 I find that there is a lot of conflicting information, but generally speaking I go with my gut.
 It is easy to tell if an offering has been accepted.
 Anything that rots or spoils was not accepted, simple as that.
 I offer whatever I feel my ancestors would enjoy.
 The only ‘rule’ I follow is avoiding foods with high salt content.
 I use salt to banish and keep spirits out, so it doesn’t make sense to feed salty foods to those spirits I want to invite in.
-My staple offerings are cornmeal, tobacco, rum, wine, black beans, honey, bread, coffee (grounds and brewed) and pomegranates.
+My staple offerings are tobacco, rum, wine, black beans, honey, bread, coffee (grounds and brewed) and various fruits.

 We should honor the ancestors daily.
 This forges and strengthens our connection to the dead and establishes a continuity between us and them.
 Even if it is just a few minutes before work or prior to running errands or before going to bed.